 Other Uses of Sarsaparilla

-Sarsaparilla, as mentioned, has antibacterial properties that could also cure, , acne and syphilis.
+Sarsaparilla, as mentioned, has antibacterial properties that could also cure psoriasis, eczema, acne and syphilis.
 In Chinese medicine and South American culture, the anti-inflammatory property of the plant is used to treat leprosy.
 While cultures in Jamaica believed that sarsaparilla could help in arthritis, rheumatism and gout.

-The herb also has antioxidant properties, and could cleanse the blood and organs by flushing out toxins through perspiration and urination.
-It also nourishes the organs like liver and colon, and believed that could enhance the vision.
+The herb also has antioxidant properties and could cleanse the blood and organs by flushing out toxins through perspiration and urination.
+It also nourishes the organs like the liver and colon and is believed that could enhance vision.

 Side Effects of Sarsaparilla

-Saponins found in this plant could also irritate the gastrointestinal lining, which could result to stomach upsets.
+Saponins found in this plant could also irritate the gastrointestinal lining, which could result in stomach upsets.
 However, this effect may result after consuming large amounts of sarsaparilla.

-The herb also hasthat produces similar effects with , people taking birth control pills or hormone replacement therapies, as well as pregnant women should not use sarsaparilla-containing products.
+The herb also has diosgenin that produces similar effects with estrogen, people taking birth control pills or hormone replacement therapies, as well as pregnant women, should not use sarsaparilla-containing products.

-Taking of the herb and its supplement is also not advised for people with kidney problems as it haseffects that irritate the kidney.
+Taking of the herb and its supplement is also not advised for people with kidney problems as it has diuretic effects that irritate the kidney.

-Sarsaparilla products are available in health stores as capsule, root, tincture or supplement.
-Some natural hormone balancing products and skin care products also contain sarsaparilla.
+Sarsaparilla products are available in health stores as capsule, root, tincture or supplements.
+Some natural hormone balancing products and skincare products also contain sarsaparilla.
 However, take extra care when buying sarsaparilla.
 Make sure the labels indicate potency, strength, instructions, validity date, warnings and precaution.
 It should have the name of a reliable manufacturer.